GasparCSLourenco/CoinCalc/README.md

+Extract folder from zip.
 Run main.exe in CoinCalculator folder